skai111/db48x/doc/calc-help/equations.md

 #### Circumnavigating Airplanes

-It is assumed that the planes are circumnavigating at the same altitude 'h', same latitude 'φ' and the during same flight duration 'Δt' measured in the airplanes.
-The ground is rotating with the planet at the angular frequency 'ω'.
+It is assumed that the planes are circumnavigating at the same altitude `h`, same latitude `φ` and the during same flight duration `Δt` measured in the airplanes.
+The ground is rotating with the planet at the angular frequency `ω`.
 The Schwarzschild metric is taken into account.
-The calculation should formally invokes an integral for the elapsed proper time along a path and is approximated here to the first order in speed since the velocities of the plane and the planet surface are << 'c' (slow airplanes over a slow rotating planet).
+The calculation should formally invokes an integral for the elapsed proper time along a path and is approximated here to the first order in speed since the velocities of the plane and the planet surface are << `c` (slow airplanes over a slow rotating planet).

 #### Clocks at different heights

-It is assumed that the two clocks are at rest with respect to the ground at a latitude 'φ' and are rotating with the planet at the angular frequency 'ω'.
-The clocks are at their respective heights 'h1' and 'h2' for inxtance at the top and bottom of a mountain.
+It is assumed that the two clocks are at rest with respect to the ground at a latitude `φ` and are rotating with the planet at the angular frequency `ω`.
+The clocks are at their respective heights `h1` and `h2` for inxtance at the top and bottom of a mountain.
 For simplicity, the planet is assumed to have a spherical distribution.
 The Schwarzschild metric is taken into account.
-The calculation should formally invokes an integral for the elapsed proper time along a path and is approximated here to the first order in speed since the tangential velociies at height 'h1' and 'h2' are << 'c' (slow rotating planet).
+The calculation should formally invokes an integral for the elapsed proper time along a path and is approximated here to the first order in speed since the tangential velociies at height `h1` and `h2` are << `c` (slow rotating planet).

 #### B H Schwarzschild Geometry